gantgarrett/100-days-of-code/log.md

 **Link:** https://github.com/gantgarrett/Projects/blob/master/AirplaneStatistics.ipynb

 **Thoughts:** We are living in an information-based world and it makes perfect sense to collect that information and to make visualizations for the evaluated data.
 It has been really intriguing for me so far.
 All I want to do is consume data...

+### Day 10: July 7th, 2018

+**Today's Progress:** I am at Nathan's new house in Venice Beach.
+Nathan, John, and I all were working on hackerrank.com to brush up on coding.
+I'm getting better but there is still so much I have to learn.
+I'm all aboard the coding train though.
+No link today.

+**Thoughts:** It seems as if I'm in a mild coding rut.
+I need to get out of it somehow.